lingtalfi/Light_BMenu/doc/api/Ling/Light_BMenu/Service/LightBMenuService/getItems.md

-LightBMenuService::getItems — Returns the computed menu items.
+LightBMenuService::getItems — Returns the computed menu items identified by the given $menuType.